AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve Caching
 ===============

-Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_ in-memory database.
+Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_ database.

-Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and is very fast.
+Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and is very fast due to the data residing in memory.

 In a studio environment (with many machines), machines that perform a solve that is already cached to the resolve cache will simply receive the cached result rather than preforming a re-solve.
 This can significantly